Aug. 30, 2025 - Freedomain Radio - Stefan Molyneux

 Absolutely.

-If your mother is starting cancer treatment tomorrow and you need $10,000, you can go to your neighbors and you can ask them.
+So if your mother is starting cancer treatments tomorrow and you need $10,000, you can go to your neighbors and you can ask them.

-Because you don't, the only time you have to assume that people will give you permission after the fact as if it's impossible to ask them in the moment.
+Because you don't, the only time you have to assume that people will give you permission after the fact is if it's impossible to ask them in the moment.

-But as if even if it's just, let's say your, your, your mother's cancer treatments are going to start next week or even tomorrow, you can go up and down the neighborhood the whole night and say, hey, would you guys chip in for my mother's cancer treatments, right?
+But even if it's just, let's say your mother's cancer treatments are going to start next week or even tomorrow, you can go up and down the neighborhood the whole night and say, hey, would you guys chip in for my mother's cancer treatments, right?

 So then you can ask permission ahead of time because it's not an emergency.